 Clearly, the measurement of the number of apprentices generated in any one year is only one possible and minor aspect of social value that could be measured.
 Given that this metric revolves around the need to demonstrate the 'give back' to society as a whole, it is suggested that this has limited traction in the wider context.

-However, 2025 target is 25.4/1,000 people and the benchmark figure for this year shows a reduction in performance - down by some 13%, driven by the adverse impact of Covid.
-The overall trend is placed well towards achieving the target in 2022.
+However, the 2025 target is 25.4/1,000 people and the benchmark figure for this year has achieved that at a figure of 26.8%, showing that the hoped for trend movement has been successful.